 The Company is mainly food supplies retail and wholesale.
 The Company operates in the Kingdom of Saudi Arabia and Egypt, in addition to leasing commercial centers for the purpose of investment for the interest of the Company.
-The results of the segments are reviewed by the Company' management, Income, profits, assets and liabilities are measured using the same accounting principles used in preparing the interim financial statements.
+The results of the segments are reviewed by the Company' management, Income, profits, assets and liabilities are measured using the same accounting principles used in preparing the in financial statements.

 a.
-The selected information for each business segment for the three-months period ended 31 March 2021 are summarized below:
+The selected information for each business segment are summarized below: